With the onset of summer, Magpies grow restless and long for adventures that offer exploration beyond the classroom.

-Summer @ McGillis offers six (6) weeks of summer programming for 1st - 8th grade students.
-These adventures often take place during the last three weeks in June and the first three weeks in August.
+Summer @ McGillis offers five (5) weeks of summer programming for 1st - 8th grade students.
+These adventures will take place during the last two weeks in June and the first three weeks in August.
 With a few exceptions, camps run Monday-Friday from 8:30 AM - 4:00 PM.
 Camps are facilitated by McGillis faculty or veteran AfterSchool staff and are designed around the group leaders’ passions and experience.
 Our camps are intentionally kept small so students get a more intimate experience.

 MEET OUR TEAM!